MAECProject/maec-to-stix/docs/getting_started.rst

 ,,,,,,

-To extract STIX Indicators from a MAEC ``MAEC Package``, just provide the input filename and output filename, respectively.
-Note that the behavior of this extraction is driven by a set of JSON configuration files, covered in :doc:`indicator_extraction/config`.
+To extract STIX Indicators from a MAEC ``MAEC Package``, just provide the input filename and optionally the output filename, respectively.
+If no output filename is specified, the script will print the output STIX Package to ``sys.stdout``.
+Note that the behavior of the Indicator extraction is driven by a set of JSON configuration files, covered in :doc:`indicator_extraction/config`.
 For more information on the indicator extraction process itself, please refer to :doc:`indicator_extraction/process`.

 .. code-block:: bash

-    $ maec_extract_indicators.py maec_doc.xml stix_doc.xml
+    $ maec_extract_indicators.py maec_doc.xml --outfile stix_doc.xml

 .. _copy-config: